dputhier/pygtftk/docs/source/ologram.rst

-Here explain exact and the three cases (see Zim)
+**Exact combinations **: Here explain exact and the three cases (see Zim) Actually two, simple !
+By default you have inexact combis, meaning that at a given position overlaps of A+B+C will count as one towards A+B+...
+  To get eact overlaps (A+B but NOT C), put --target--combi size equal to number of --more-beds plus 1 for the query (in the example above, it would be XXX)
+  You will know combis are inexact when ther are "..." in the labels.

+In most cases use the -z or --no-gtf argument and only pass --more-bed

 **Example:**